locustcloud/locust-cloud/locust_cloud/docs/2-examples.rst

 Source IP Addresses
 ===================

-If you need to whitelist Locust Cloud IP addresses for your tests, here are the current IPs for each region.
+If you need to whitelist source IP addresses in order to bypass firewalls or DDoS protections, here are the current IPs for each region:

 US Region